 Identity and access management – a popular buzzword in the digitech industry.
-But what exactly is behind the collective term and why is it so valuable for companies?
+But what exactly is behind the collective term, and why is it so valuable for companies?

 Digital identity as a prerequisite for the access life cycle

 A digital identity is the starting point for IAM and is created for each individual user.
 It is updated, monitored and provided with new rights throughout the entire access life cycle.
 With the help of IAM systems and digital identities, administrators have the tools they need to grant employees, external visitors as well as partners from all over the world certain rights for their own systems, to change them if necessary or to regularly enforce security policies – without creating critical security gaps.
-This is done manually or on the basis of previously defined rules and user concepts such as the organisational structure of a company.
+This is done manually or on the basis of previously defined rules and uses concepts such as the organisational structure of a company.
 The process uses one core piece of software which optionally works over several installations on dedicated hardware or on a virtual infrastructure set up for the IAM.
 It functions as a broker and can draw on information from various databases and directories.

 Authentication versus authorisation